WRITE Program Requirements

 Click here to view the PDF of the Peds Mid-End Clerkship Review Form (PDF)

 Click here to view the PDF of the Peds Educational Objectives (PDF): it is suggested that students and preceptors review this guide to determine if basic pediatric competencies are being met.

 Please contact the Pediatric WWAMI Program Coordinator with any questions about your pediatric WRITE requirements by e-mail Carla.email@example.com or by phone at (206) 987-2063.

-The Department of Psychiatry Clerkship web site is at http://depts.washington.edu/psyclerk/; here you will find Forms (grading, Mini-Cex, and evaluation), cases, clerkship objectives, and requirements.
-There is a WRITE tab on the website that lists all of the requirements that the student will have completed prior to starting at their WRITE site.
+The Department of Psychiatry Clerkship web site is at http://depts.washington.edu/psyclerk; here you will find Forms (grading, Mini-Cex, and evaluation), cases, clerkship objectives, and requirements.
+There is a WRITE tab on the website.
 Check the Psychiatry web site for links to lectures and information about electives.